Understanding IRS Form 3115: Application for Change in Accounting Method

 The section 481(a) adjustment calculation, which shows the cumulative effect of the change, can be particularly challenging.

-For instance, if you're changing depreciation methods, you'll need to:
+If you're changing depreciation methods, you'll need to:

 Calculate what your depreciation would have been under the new method